Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Heterogeneous Trust Region Strategy Optimization-Based Decentralized Solution

 \subsubsection{Reward Function}

 The reward mechanism is designed to motivate both agents to optimize their respective contributions to the HAGCCS performance.
 Each agent receives individual rewards based on its performance, with both agents sharing the same mathematical reward structure to ensure consistency and fairness in the learning process.
-According to the optimization objectives in problem (P1), the reward function incorporates three key performance indicators: charging efficiency, energy consumption (represented by travel distance), and network sustainability (measured by node mortality).
+Specifically, we combine three optimization sub-objectives, \textit{i.e.}, charging efficiency, energy consumption represented by travel distance, and network sustainability measured by node mortality, into a scalarized reward function through a weighted sum, which enables faster solution finding in WRSN charging scenarios with limited computing resources and energy budgets.
 The reward function is defined as follows:

-where $f^i_{1,t}$, $f^i_{2,t}$, and $f_{3,t}$ are corresponding to Eq.~\ref{eq:objective1}, Eq.~\ref{eq:objective2}, and Eq.~\ref{eq:objective3} during time slot $t$.
+where $f^i_{1,t}$, $f^i_{2,t}$, and $f_{3,t}$ correspond to Eq.~\eqref{eq:objective1}, Eq.~\eqref{eq:objective2}, and Eq.~\eqref{eq:objective3} during time slot $t$.
 The weighting coefficients $\lambda_1$, $\lambda_2$, and $\lambda_3$ serve as balancing factors that ensure appropriate emphasis on the relative importance of each reward component in the overall system performance.
+Furthermore, we normalize the three sub-objectives during the weighted sum process using $\lambda_1$, $\lambda_2$, and $\lambda_3$, respectively, whose values will be further analyzed in Section~\ref{sec:weightanalysis}.